-In my book, Sew Witchy, I write about the magickal correspondences of fabric.
-My focus there is on natural fibers (cotton, linen, wool and silk).
+In my book, Sew Witchy, I’ve written on magical correspondences of various fabrics.
+My focus there was on natural fibers (cotton, linen, wool and silk).
 Not all crafters and sewists limit themselves to natural materials, though.
-In fact I’d hazard to guess that very few do.
+In fact I’d hazard a guess that very few do.
 One could, I suppose, use only silk or cotton thread, eschew plastic buttons for only metal, wood, bone or horn, leave out zippers or plastic snaps, as well as iron on interfacing, etc.

-There is an emphasis on only using natural materials in ritual and magick crafts.
+There is an emphasis on only using natural materials in ritual and magic crafts.
 While I can understand the reasoning behind it, I find the insistence to border on classism and elitism.
-Not everyone can afford or has access only natural materials.
+Not everyone can afford or has access to only natural materials.
 And, when we get down to it, everything comes from the earth in one form or another.
-Everything is ultimately natural when it’s roots are traced back to its beginnings.
+Everything is ultimately natural when its roots are traced back to its beginnings.
 Even plastic.